symfony/symfony-docs/components/cache.rst

 about 50 times before the cache is warm again.
 This is where you need stampede prevention

-The first solution is locking: on a per-host basis, only one PHP process is allowed to compute a specific key at a time.
-Locking is built in by default so that you don't have anything specific to do other than leveraging the Cache Contracts.
+The first solution is to use locking: only allow one PHP process (on a per-host basis) to compute a specific key at a time.
+Locking is built-in by default, so you don't need to do anything beyond leveraging the Cache Contracts.

-The second solution is also built in when using the Cache Contracts: instead of waiting for the full delay before expiring a value, it is recomputed ahead of its expiration date: the `Probabilistic early expiration`_ algorithm randomly fakes a cache miss for one user while others still are served the cached value.
+The second solution is also built-in when using the Cache Contracts: instead of waiting for the full delay before expiring a value, recompute it ahead of its expiration date.
+The `Probabilistic early expiration`_ algorithm randomly fakes a cache miss for one user while others are still served the cached value.
 You can control its behavior with the third optional parameter of :method:`Symfony\\Contracts\\Cache\\CacheInterface::get`, which is a float value called "beta".